Legal

 - Lodge a complaint with your local data-protection authority (in the EU/EEA/UK) or attorney general (in California).

-To exercise these rights with respect to data we hold as controller, email [email protected].
+To exercise these rights with respect to data we hold as controller, or to delete personal data SourceLoop holds about you (including data obtained from an advertising-platform integration you previously authorized), see our dedicated Data Deletion page or email [email protected].
 To exercise rights with respect to End User Data collected via the Snippet (where SourceLoop is processor), please contact the operator of the website on which you encountered SourceLoop.
 We will assist our customers in responding to your request.

 California residents: Under the CCPA / CPRA, you also have the right to know the categories of personal information we collect, sell, or share (we do not sell or share personal information for cross-context behavioral advertising), and the right to non-discrimination for exercising your rights.
 Authorized agents may submit requests on your behalf with proof of authority.